 - What is it?
 The elusive sequel to one of Xbox 360’s best exclusives

 - When it is out?
 February 15, 2019

 - What platforms will it be on?
 Xbox One, Xbox One X and PC

 Crackdown 3 trailers and images

-At E3 2017 we were treated to a brand new trailer for the game featuring Terry Crews.
+At E3 2017 we were treated to a brand new trailer for the game featuring the charismatic Terry Crews.